MonkmanMH/DataScienceResources_draft/docs/Anonymity_Confidentiality.md

 released without giving away confidential information that can be linked to specific individuals or entities.
 (Hundepool et al., 2012, p.1)

-This role means much of the material on the topic comes directly or indirectly from those agencies (see, for example, the Australian National Statistical Service and Statistics Canada publications listed below).
+Because statistical agencies have this role and take the responsibility very seriously (their reputations rest heavily on the willingness of individuals, businesses, and other public agencies to provide data to them) means much of the material on the topic comes directly or indirectly from those agencies (see, for example, the Australian National Statistical Service and Statistics Canada publications listed below).

 A related topic is data masking, "the process of hiding original data with random characters or data."